robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 > **NOTE – Parameter Values**
 > The ARCOR2 system serializes all parameter values to a string, regardless of type.
 > This creates a need to differentiate between a string representation of a numeric value and a string just containing a number.
-> Thus, all string values must be enclosed withing double-quotes.
+> Thus, all string values must be enclosed within double quotes.
 An `InvariantCulture` formatting is recommended for numeric types.

 A `GetValidator()` method is available on parameter metadata, returning an instance of `ParameterValidator`.
 This class validates a parameter value based on the constraints defined in the `ParameterMeta.Extra` property.